North and South (trilogy): Reception

 North and South debuted at No. 12 on The New York Times Best Seller list, and reached No. 1 within four weeks on February 28, 1982.
 It was later ranked the No. 8 hardcover fiction bestseller of 1982 by Publishers Weekly.

 Love and War (1984)

 The saga continues in 1984's Love and War, which follows the Mains and Hazards for the duration of the American Civil War (1861–1865).
 Charles becomes an officer in the Confederate cavalry.
-Orry (a military advisor to Jefferson Davis) finally marries his star-crossed love Madeline, but he is later killed at the Battle of Petersburg by a wounded soldier he tries to help.
+Orry (a military advisor to Jefferson Davis) finally marries his star-crossed love Madeline, but he is later killed at the Third Battle of Petersburg by a wounded soldier he tries to help.
 His older brother Cooper, who had a passion for shipbuilding, is sent to Britain to buy ships for the Confederacy.
 Both families have their share of suffering before the war is over.

 Reception

 Love and War debuted at No. 5 on The New York Times Best Seller list, and rose as high as No. 2.
 It was later ranked the No. 4 hardcover fiction bestseller of 1984 by Publishers Weekly, and No. 7 by The New York Times.